-While we acknowledge the improvements in LeasePlan's standalone funding profile, we continue to believe that LeasePlan's credit profile, as reflected in its A3 long-term rating, is not consistent with a Prime-1 short-term rating.
-While the transition to a market-funded model is being managed well, this is not a credit positive, it is a credit necessity.
-The more so given the company's relative rating position (at A3) which throws greater emphasis on the need for ample and reliable liquidity than might be the case for an institution in say the Aa range where rating transitition risk is lower.
+While we acknowledge the improvements in LeasePlan's standalone funding profile and view positively its prudent approach to managing liquidity, we continue to believe that LeasePlan's credit profile, as reflected in its A3 long-term rating, is not consistent with a Prime-1 short-term rating.
+LeasePlan's ability to finance itself in the capital markets remains an essential component of its operating model.
+Thus, while the transition to a market-funded model is being managed well, we continue to believe that LeasePlan's market-funded model is not a credit positive, but a credit necessity.
+The more so given the company's relative rating position (at A3) which throws greater emphasis on the need for ample and reliable liquidity than might be the case for an institution in say the Aa range where rating transition risk is lower.